Robina Addis: Early life

 Addis was the fourth of the thirteen children of Sir Charles and Lady Addis née Elizabeth Jane McIsaac.
 She would later cite her numerous siblings, nieces and nephews as a starting point for her interest in child psychology.
 The family resided at the country estate Woodside in Frant, Sussex.

-One of her brothers, Sir John Mansfield Addis, was a diplomat in later life.
+One of her brothers, Sir John Mansfield Addis, was a diplomat in later life, and another brother William Addis was a colonial administrator and former Governor of Bermuda and Governor of the Seychelles.

 Education

-Addis attended the University of Oxford to read History for two years before having to cease her studies due to illness.
+Addis attended the University of Oxford to read History for two years before having to leave due to illness.
 Nevertheless, she afterwards spent five years working with Professor Charles Waley-Singer cataloguing the alchemical manuscripts of the British Isles.
-After this period of time and upon deciding that she did not wish to continue working with manuscripts, Addis attended the London School of Economics with the idea of pursuing teaching and child psychology.
+After this, Addis attended the London School of Economics with the idea of pursuing teaching and child psychology.
 While attending lectures on child psychology at LSE, Addis was introduced to the study of child guidance and applied to study what was then LSE's Mental Health Course.
-Due to credits from previous studies at LSE and practical experience before enrolling, Addis was able to skip the normal to year Social Science diploma that was expected from the course.
-She qualified from this course in 1933.
+Due to credits from previous studies at LSE and practical experience before enrolling, Addis was able to skip the normal Social Science diploma that was expected.
+She qualified in 1933.